VicTheM/Robot-Operating-System/README.md

 **This repo is organized as follows**
 - two top level folders, both exclusively dedicated to rlcpy and rclcpp.
 I tried as much as possible to cover all ROS2 inbuilt concepts in both folders.
-Unfortunately, some things can only be done in cpp and not python, so they are not included in the python folder, and if other pythin things are dependent on them, then a little cpp will be written in the python folder.
-Example of such things are creating custiom messages
+Unfortunately, some things can only be done in cpp and not python, so they are not included in the python folder, and if other python things are dependent on them, then a little cpp will be written in the python folder.
+Example of such things we can't do with python is creating interfaces in ROS2.
+All interfaces (at the time of writing this in September 2024) must be created with ament_cmake package

 - Almost every sub-folder has a readme file explaining what is in each folder, so a parent folder will only explain its immediate directory and not that of the subfolders